Code-Institute-Submissions/LucyJones-BRITbrAIN/README.md

 - **Responsive on all device sizes**

-  - Mobile first design, responsive on all devices through using Bootstrap grid system and CSS media queries.
+  - Mobile-first design, responsive on all devices through using the Bootstrap grid system and CSS media queries.

-- **User friendly interface with easy navigation throughout site**
+- **A user-friendly interface with easy navigation throughout the site**

-  - Attractive, minimalistic design with visuals and information presented in a clear and concise manner.
+  - Attractive, minimalistic design with visuals and information presented clearly and concisely.

-  - Easy readable fonts and simple navigation throughout site.
+  - Easily readable fonts and simple navigation throughout the site.

-- **Option for user to reach out**
+- **Option for the user to reach out**

   - A contact form with submit button for users to easily get in touch via my website.
   - The form has been set up to ensure all fields are filled out and that the email is written in the correct format.
-  - The form uses JSemail to allow messages to be sent directly to my gmail account.
+  - The form uses JSemail to allow messages to be sent directly to my Gmail account.

 - **Timer**

-  - Interactive 30s circle countdown timer created using html, css and javascript.
+  - Interactive 30s circle countdown timer created using HTML, CSS and javascript.

 - **Leaderboard**
   - Players can access a game leaderboard created through javascript and local storage.